mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 For the "truth" on the matter of Aggregates, we will look no further than to the Big Blue Book:

 > An Aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes.
 Each Aggregate has a root and a boundary.
 The boundary defines what is inside the Aggregate.
 The root is a single, specific Entity contained in the Aggregate.
 The root is the only member of the Aggregate that outside objects are allowed to hold references to, although objects within the boundary may hold references to each other.
-Entities other than the root have local identities, but that identity needs to be distinguishable only within the Aggregate, because no outside object can ever see it out of the context of the root Entity.
+Entities other than the root have local identities, but that identity needs to be distinguishable only within the Aggregate because no outside object can ever see it out of the context of the root Entity.
 >
 > — Source: Eric Evans, _Domain Driven Design: Tackling Complexity in the Heart of Software_ (p.
 126-127)